JeraldDossantos

 If you’re breastfeeding, consider cutting out certain foods that could cause gas or upset, like dairy or caffeine.
 If you’re formula-feeding, consult your pediatrician about trying a different type.

-See also The Ultimate Guide to Choosing the Right Baby Gate for Your Home
+See also Baby Bjorn Bouncer: The Ultimate Guide for Parents

 FAQs about Colic Baby